CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 4.7.md

    ![](../labguide/media/m36-gt-lab-ex4-7-g4.png)

-1. This response will be presented as below:
+1. This response will be presented as follows:

    ![](../labguide/media/m36-gt-lab-ex4-7-g6.png)

-   >**Note:** At rare times, the **M365 Copilot Chat** reauthenticates itelf, and during that some issues may arise, causing the **M365 Copilot Chat** to be unresponsive.
-Whenever that happens, make sure to close the browser, reopen, clear all the cache and cookies, and sign in again.
-Ensure closing all the incognito tabs as well when trying in Incognito/Private mode.
+   >**Note:** At rare times, the **M365 Copilot Chat** reauthenticates itself, and during that, some issues may arise, causing the **M365 Copilot Chat** to be unresponsive.
+Whenever that happens, make sure to close the browser, reopen it, clear all the cache and cookies, and sign in again.
+Ensure you close all the incognito tabs as well when trying in Incognito/Private mode.

 ## Try Out Yourself